Most of the remainder of the fleet at halfway point in the race

 In corrected time standings based on current positions and rates of speed, leaders in each division include: Mighty Merloe in Division 0, Frank Slootman's Pac 52 Invisible Hand in Division 1, Roy Pat Disney's Andrews 68 Pyewacket in Division 2, Tim Fuller's J/125 Resolute in Division 3, John Shulze's SC 50 Horizon in Division 4, Larry Andrews' Summit 40 Locomotive in Division 5, Chris Lemke and Brad Lawson's Hobie 33 Dark Star in Division 6, and Rod Pimentel's Cal 40 Azure in Division 7.

-Since Saturday veteran Transpac sailor and offshore racing analyst Dobbs Davis has provided his race analysis show viewable on the Transpac website.
+Since Saturday veteran Transpac race sailor and offshore racing analyst Dobbs Davis has provided his race analysis show viewable on the Transpac race website.

 For this and more information - position reports, photos, videos and stories new and old, visit the event website at https://2017.transpacyc.com.